RishiDeKayne/Undergraduate_coding_club/Week6.md

 #this line loads the modules
 module load fastqc/0.12.1

-#this line takes our sample list and runs through them in a loop - the bit between DO and DONE is the bit being looped.
-Sample name can be specified in the rest of the script using ${sample}
+#this line takes our sample list and runs/reads through it line by line in a loop
+#the bit between DO and DONE is the bit being looped.

+#Sample name can be specified in the rest of the script using ${sample}

-#Since fastqc needs to be run on the R1 and R2 file for each individual here we can run both, one after another for each sample ID (stored as ${sample})
+#Since fastqc needs to be run on the R1 and R2 file for each individual here we can run both
+#one after another for each sample ID (stored as ${sample})

 cat sample_list.txt | while read sample
 do
 fastqc -t 1 -o /hb/home/USER/fastqc_reports/ /hb/groups/BLAH/${sample}_R1_001.fastq.gz